 Issues With Food and Your Dog

 29.06.24Dog Training.
 Dog Behaviour.
 Teaching your dog the 'Leave' it command.The ‘Leave’ -*This command is useful to get a dog to move back away from an animal (for example a cat or person - so the dog stops licking them if this is an issue) or object (inappropriate food for instance).
 Keep hold of an especially favourable treat (or super interesting toy) in your hand and wait for your dog to lose interest - which they will eventually.
 The instant your dog has turned to go away, exclaim “Leave!” and offer the object.
 Repeat at least ten times.Sometimes to get at least the first few ‘Leaves,’ we need to lower the value of the item if the dog just won’t leave it alone.
 This food or toy still needs to hold some value though, for it to be seen as reward for the ‘Leave’ action Selina McIntyre, Dog Behavioural Consultant & Dog Trainer, Dogs Best Friend.
 Selina McIntyre, Dog Behavioural Consultant & Dog Trainer, Dogs Best Friend.
-For more dog behavioural and training tips, advice and suggestions, why not check out my book in association with HarperCollins ‘Big Dog, Small Dog - Make your dog happier by being understood’ as well, check out https://selinamcintyre.podia.com/ for some online dog behaviour training, thank you.
+For more dog behavioural and training tips, advice and suggestions, why not check out my book in association with HarperCollins ‘Big Dog, Small Dog - Make your dog happier by being understood’ thank you.

 6.11.21